vabyz971/CreativeSuiteOpen/README.md

 - Compute-shader filters (brightness/contrast, blur…) with graceful CPU fallback when no adapter is present
 - GPU detection (Vulkan/DX12/Metal) and hardware info in preferences

-### Nodal texture generator
+### Procedural effects
-- Built-in node editor (dedicated panel) — intended for texture generation and filters applicable to layers (work in progress)
+- Every effect (blur, color adjustments…) is also usable as a non-destructive live filter on any layer (work in progress: generated textures applied to layers)

 ### Tools
 Hand, Zoom, Rectangle selection, Move, **Brush**, **Eraser** (destination-out, ring preview), Eyedropper — floating toolbar hideable with `Tab` (shortcuts `B` / `E`)